richiebailey74/polytree_compression/README.md

 This program includes a method that takes in a specifically formatted graph - called a polytree - in a text file and subsequently compresses the tree.

+The main.cpp is only used for testing purposes.
+The algorithm itself is found in poly.cpp and its included imports.

 This program is written in C++.

 The poly tree is formatted such that it is a non-directed graph, and each node has a particular numerical value.
 The compression works such that it performs a lossless compression so connected nodes with the same values are reduced into a single node.